 I’ve noticed my body is slowly changing.
 Although my weight has been the same for over almost a decade ( 65k at 1.78) I do see the changes kicking in.
 My skin had become dryer and less tight.
 Doing the downward-facing dog at yoga has become very scary seeing the skin wrinkle on my knees!
 It’s more obvious now, despite the fact I’ve got fitter and stronger and more toned my skin seems to think otherwise.
 I'm turning 5o and I’m learning to be fine with it.

-My blogging adventure as Ibizabohogirl started 5 years ago and I had no idea this would become my fulltime business.
-Now, 5 years later, I sometimes feel like a bohemian unicorn between all those girls just starting out.
+My blogging adventure as Ibizabohogirl started 5 years ago and I had no idea this would become my full-time business.
+Now, 5 years later, I sometimes feel like a bohemian unicorn among all those girls just starting out.
 Do I envy them?
 Hell no!
-I'm happy and healthy European size 38 and I love my body and the wrinkles that are appearing on my face.
+I'm a happy and healthy European size 38 and I love my body and the wrinkles that are appearing on my face.
 I don't feel the pressure for a strict diet anymore just to fit into a bikini.
 I don't feel the pressure to sculpt my face with fillers and fake lips like the Kardashian girls just for the sake of getting more Instagram followers.

 Think of all the products we see that promise to maintain a youthful body and face.
 The magazines and Instagram are full of it.